100 Years of Police Reform in Cleveland

 All attendees will be required to wear a mask during the indoor event.

 Please note the new event location.
 The in-person presentation will be held at Saint Martin de Porres High School.

 Watch the Event Online

-The event will be live streamed on our YouTube channel: bit.ly/216cpc-youtube
+The event will be streamed online on the CPC’s YouTube channel: bit.ly/216cpc-youtube

 Please contact the CPC at (216) 505-5920 or email@example.com if you have any questions.